pschool-in/curriculum/content/science/air-5.md

 ### Atmosphere

 Atmosphere is the layer of gas that surrounds Earth.
 Atmosphere is divided into five different layers:
-  1. Troposphere: It is the lowest layer of atmosphere.
+  1. Troposphere: It is the lowest and densest layer.
 It extends up to 10km from sea.
-It is the densest layer.
   2. Stratosphere: It is the region above troposphere.
 It extends up to 50km.
 There is no water vapour in this layer.
 The temperature is around -500C.
   3. Mesosphere: It is the region above stratosphere.
 It extends to a height of about 85km.
-The temperature is around -1100C. most of the meteors burn in this layer.
+The temperature is around -1100C.
+Most of the meteors burn in this layer.
   4. Thermosphere: It is very rare layer of air above mesosphere.
   5. Exosphere: It is the outermost layer with extremely thin air.
 It extends up to 400 to 1500km.

 ### Importance of Air

   1. All living organisms require air.
-  2. It is required for maintaining the water cycle.
+  2. It regulates the water cycle.
   3. Air supplies energy.
   4. Sound travels through air.
   5. Plants require air to grow.